Pretty Cure Dream Stars!

-Pretty Cure Dream Stars! (映画プリキュアドリームスターズ！, Eiga Purikyua Dorīmu Sutāzu!) is a 2017 Japanese animated action fantasy film based on the Pretty Cure franchise created by Toei Company (under the name of "Izumi Todo").
+Pretty Cure Dream Stars! (映画プリキュアドリームスターズ！, Eiga Purikyua Dorīmu Sutāzu!) is a 2017 Japanese animated action fantasy film based on the Pretty Cure franchise created by Izumi Todo.
 The film is directed by Hiroshi Miyamoto, written by Fumi Tsubota and produced by Toei Animation.
-The film was released in Japanese theaters on March 18, 2017.
+The film was released in Japan on March 18, 2017.

-Marking the ninth entry to the Pretty Cure All Stars crossover film series, the Kirakira Pretty Cure a la Mode team joins Witchy PreCure! and Go!
-Princess PreCure teams, as they assist a girl named Sakura trying to rescue her friend, Shizuku.
-It also marks the first film in the crossover serial to not be titled All Stars.
-The motif of the film is based on Japanese mythology, with wa as the main theme of the film.
+Marking the ninth entry in the Pretty Cure All Stars crossover film series, the Kirakira Pretty Cure a la Mode team joins Witchy Pretty Cure! and Go!
+Princess PreCure teams to help a girl named Sakura save her friend, Shizuku, and her home of Sakuragahara.
+It also marks the first film in the series to not be titled All Stars.
+The motif of the film is based on Japanese mythology, with wa as the main theme.